h-alice/TcgDocumentWriterVdb/vdb-be/README.md

 # Retrieval & Reranking Service

+## Docker (Recommended)

+We commanded using Docker to start the full service with Weaviate and Reranker.

+Check the readme in root repository for more details.

 ## Description

 This project provides a high-performance Haskell web service built with the Warp server.
 It's designed to act as a backend component that: